-Though I was disappointed (and a little relieved and visited by many other conflicting emotions) not to find my birth parents during that trip, I did experience an area in Mexico in which I might have grown up had my fate been written differently.
-It reminded me of Eastern Europe after World War II.
+Though disappointed, I experienced an area of Mexico where I may have grown up had my fate been different.
 People slept on sidewalks and sat idly with bored, longing stares.
 At one point, I locked eyes with a young man around my age.
 It was like looking into a mirror image of what could have been.
 I began to wonder: Why me?
-What makes me different?
 What would he give to be in my shoes?
 What could he do, not only for himself, but for others, given the opportunities I had?
-At that moment, I knew then that I needed to make the most of what I was given.
-I vowed to give back and provide opportunities to those in need, so that they may also achieve their full potential.